Federal Solar Tax Credit (ITC) Home Base

 To file for the ITC, the owner of the system needs to fill out and attach the IRS Form 5695 to their federal tax return.
 This form is also available on online tax sites.

-While owners can only claim the solar tax credit once on the same solar array, additions or new systems by the same owner are still eligible for separate solar tax credits.
+Owners can only claim the solar tax credit once on the same solar array.
+However, additions or new systems by the same owner can qualify for separate solar tax credits.
 That said, it's best to talk to a tax professional first.

 How the Federal Tax Credit Works for Leased Solar Panels